 Our stock products come with the standard black insert provided by Flex-on.
 We also have a limited stock of "Carbone" inserts that we can supply free for those who prefer this design.

-- Footbed options - shape: Flex-on offer two main footbed shapes: a "Mixed Inclination" footbed that has two sections at different angles, and a simpler "Inclined" shape with a single angle - see diagram.
-There is also a flat footbed option, as well as a specially shaped deeper footbed for endurance riding which is offered on the composite model only.
+- Footbed shape: Flex-on offer two main footbed shapes: a "Mixed Inclination" footbed that has two sections at different angles, and a simpler "Inclined" shape with a single angle - see diagram.
+There is also a flat footbed option, as well as a specially shaped deeper footbed for endurance riding which is offered only on a specific endurance model only.
 In our own testing with various riders, the mixed inclination footbed was universally preferred, both for jumping and dressage: this is the one we recommend, and fit to our stocked versions.
-Flex-on themselves tend to recommend the inclined footbed for jumping, but it must be borne in mind that French jumpers are trained to ride with a shorter leg than is normal in the UK.
+Flex-on themselves tend to recommend the inclined footbed, particularly for jumping, but it must be borne in mind that French jumpers are trained to ride with a shorter leg than is normal in the UK.
 We have encountered several customers who have bought Flex-ons with inclined footbeds from other outlets, only to find the stirrups hurt due to the stretch on their calf and achilles tendon: a switch to mixed inclination footbeds tends to cure this issue.

 - Footbed options - "Grip" vs "Ultra-Grip": Flex-on also supply their main footbed shapes in two variations: "Grip", with a plain composite gridded surface, and "Ultra-grip" which have additional stainless steel studs embedded in the surface for extra grip.
 We strongly recommend the "ultra-grip": it greatly adds to grip and stability; we supply ultra-grip as standard with our stocked stirrups (the only exception is for children and very light-weight adults, where we recommend the version without studs).
 We have had no negative experience with the studs damaging boot soles or causing injury, nor holding the boot in during falls.
 The studs are also legal under Dressage rules.